-- 1. Prepare all reagents, working standards, and samples as directed in the previous sections. - Determine the number of wells to be used and put any remaining wells and the desiccant back into the pouch and seal the ziploc, store unused wells at 4°C. - 3.
+- 1. Prepare all reagents, standards and samples as directed in the previous sections. - Determine the number of wells to be used and put any remaining wells and the desiccant back into the pouch and seal the ziploc, store unused wells at 4°C. - 3.
+Set a Blank well without any solution. - 4.
 Add 50μl of Standard or Sample per well.
-Standard need test in duplicate. - Add 50μl of HRP-conjugate to each well.
-Mix well and then incubate for 1 hour at 37°C. - 5.
+Standard need test in duplicate. - Add 50μl of HRP-conjugate to each well (not to Blank well).
+Mix well and then incubate for one hour at 37°C. - 6.
 Aspirate each well and wash, repeating the process two times for a total of three washes.
 Wash by filling each well with Wash Buffer (200μl) using a squirt bottle, multi-channel pipette, manifold dispenser, or autowasher, and let it stand for 10 seconds, complete removal of liquid at each step is essential to good performance.
 After the last wash, remove any remaining Wash Buffer by aspirating or decanting.
 Invert the plate and blot it against clean paper towels. - Add 50μl of Substrate A and 50μl of Substrate B to each well, mix well.
 Incubate for 15 minutes at 37°C. Keeping the plate away from drafts and other temperature fluctuations in the dark. - Add 50μl of Stop Solution to each well, gently tap the plate to ensure thorough mixing. - Determine the optical density of each well within 10 minutes, using a microplate reader set to 450 nm.